frederic-speyser/cactus-mixed-cycle-lengths/README.md

 [1] Speyser, F. G. *Enumeration and Asymptotic Analysis of Strict Non-Plane m-Gonal Cactus Graphs via Split-Decomposition.*, 2026.
 Preprint: DOI [10.5281/zenodo.21513753](https://zenodo.org/records/21513753).

 [2] Speyser, F. G. & Vyatkina, K. *Enumeration and Asymptotic Analysis of Strict Non-Plane Cactus Graphs over a Finite Set of Cycle Lengths.*, 2026.
 Preprint: Zenodo.
-DOI: xxx.
+DOI: [10.5281/zenodo.22875493](https://doi.org/10.5281/zenodo.22875493).

 ## Citation

-If you use this code, please cite the papers above.
-A citable archive of this repository is available via Zenodo: DOI: xxxxx.
+If you use this code, please cite it via its citable archive on Zenodo: DOI: [10.5281/zenodo.21854629](https://doi.org/10.5281/zenodo.21854629) (this DOI always resolves to the latest archived version of the code).

 ## Authors